Codebunny100/block-your-age_systemd/README.md

 ---

 ## License
-This application is distributed under the open-source guidelines of the [MIT License](LICENSE).
+This application is distributed under the open-source guidelines of the [GNU gplV3](LICENSE).